HiggstonRainbird/IntelDragon/README.md

 # IntelDragon
-The repository for the [IntelDragon project for Philly CodeFest 2022](https://devpost.com/software/inteldragon); this project was the winner in the Collaboration division.
+The repository for the [IntelDragon project for Philly CodeFest 2022](https://devpost.com/software/inteldragon); this project was the winner in the Collaboration category.

 ## Inspiration
 ### Christine